 Final Thoughts on a Air Purifier for Cat Allergies

 It’s true that many people think cat hair is the trigger to their allergy problems.
 But, it’s actually proteins in their dander and saliva, that can be carried on your pet’s hair.
-If hair and allergies are your concern we do have some recommendations for the best air purifier for pet hair.
+If hair and allergies are your concern we do have some recommendations for an air purifier for pet hair.
 But, if it’s just allergies that concern you… get a good purifier sized for your room (or slightly larger).
 A purifier will help reduce the allergens in your home.

 However, while a purifier will help… you need to understand that it is not a cure all.
 You’ll need to keep your hose clean and do a few other chores depending on how allergic you are to your cat.

 We really hope this article was valuable to you, and thanks for taking time to read it.
 We get pretty passionate about site that try to take advantage of consumers, so when we see BS online we get pretty fired up and tend to climb on our purifier soap box.
 If you have seen some BS advice or want us to bust a myth from another site go ahead and ask us below.